 All official track rulings will apply to wagers placed in the Tournament except as otherwise stipulated.
 The Tournament will be based on the official placement and mutuel prices at Keeneland.

 It is the player’s responsibility to check all mutuel tickets.

-In the result of a tie for a cash prize placing or if there is a tie for fifteenth place in the Tournament and final NHC Championship berth, the player with the most money earned in the Classic (final BCBC race) on Saturday, November 7, 2020 will be declared the winner.
-If there is still a tie, the most money earned in the second to last race of the Tournament on Saturday, November 7, 2020 will determine the winner.
-If there is still a tie, the most money earned in the third to last race of the Tournament on Saturday, November 7, 2020 will determine the winner and each race thereafter until there is no longer a tie.
+9. TIES: In the result of a tie for a cash prize placing or if there is a tie for fifteenth place in the Tournament and final NHC Championship berth, the player with the most money earned in the Classic (final BCBC race) on Saturday, November 5, 2022 will be declared the winner.
+If there is still a tie, the most money earned in the second to last race of the Tournament on Saturday, November 5, 2022 will determine the winner.
+If there is still a tie, the most money earned in the third to last race of the Tournament on Saturday, November 5, 2022 will determine the winner and each race thereafter until there is no longer a tie.

-Officials will endeavor to post the unofficial standings on TV monitors throughout Keeneland as well as supply a link to real-time standings/scoring to all BCBC participants playing from Keeneland, satellite locations and online ADWs after each race of the Tournament on Friday and Saturday, November 6-7, 2020.
+10. TOURNAMENT STANDINGS: Officials will endeavor to post the unofficial standings on TV monitors throughout Keeneland and/ supply a link to real-time standings/scoring to all BCBC participants playing from Keeneland, satellite locations and online ADWs after each race of the Tournament on Friday and Saturday, November 4-5, 2022.
 Issues related to IRS withholding, late scratches or other matters could either (i) delay the posting of those scores or (ii) cause inaccurate scores to be posted.
 All standings are unofficial until the final results are audited and posted.
 Players are encouraged to maintain an accurate record of their wagers and scoring.